Feminist views on transgender topics: United States

 Mainstream feminist organizations in the United States such as the National Organization for Women (NOW), the League of Women Voters, the National Women's Law Center and the Feminist Majority Foundation all support trans rights.
+In 1997, NOW passed a resolution that affirmed trans inclusion within the organization; they also supported "recognition of transgender oppression" and issued a call "for education on the rights of transgender people."
 NOW president Terry O'Neill said the struggle against transphobia is a feminist issue.
 NOW has affirmed that "trans women are women, trans girls are girls."
 In a further statement NOW said that "trans women are women.
 They deserve equal opportunity, health care, a safe community & workplace, and they deserve to play sports.
 They have a right to have their identity respected without conforming to perceived sex and gender identity standards.
 We stand with you."
 NOW has said that "'debate' about trans girls and women in school sports spreads transphobia and bigotry through the false lens of 'fairness'" that amounts to a hate campaign.

+Women's March, an organization launched in 2017 to protest the policies of the Trump administration, is also trans-inclusive, has stated that "trans women are women" and condemned TERFs.
+Women's March doesn't allow transphobia in its events.
+The National Women's Law Center "unequivocally supports the inclusion of trans women in women's sports" and has said that "in recent years, the far right has been attempting to divide, and thereby weaken, our feminist movement with fearmongering around transgender women athletes in women's sports."
 In 2020 the League of Women Voters joined a lawsuit to protect transgender women and girls in sports.

-Women's March, an organization launched in 2017 to protest the policies of the Trump administration, is also trans-inclusive.
+A statement by 16 women's rights organizations including the National Women's Law Center, the National Women's Political Caucus, Girls, Inc., Legal Momentum, End Rape on Campus, the American Association of University Women, Equal Rights Advocates and the Women's Sports Foundation said that, "as organizations that fight every day for equal opportunities for all women and girls, we speak from experience and expertise when we say that nondiscrimination protections for transgender people—including women and girls who are transgender—are not at odds with women's equality or well-being, but advance them" and that "we support laws and policies that protect transgender people from discrimination, including in participation in sports, and reject the suggestion that cisgender women and girls benefit from the exclusion of women and girls who happen to be transgender."